ale-casco/lyticEBV_RNAseq/README.md

 ### R and R Packages

 This analysis relies on R for data processing and visualization.
 The R scripts manage dependencies using the **'renv'** package.
-Please note that the **'renv'** environment was created on a Windows system and may not be fully compatible with Ubuntu or MacOS.

-## Initiate R environment

-1. **Set up R environment**
+## Start Guide

+1. Run the **'initiate.R'** script.
    This script will:
-   - Check if **'rstudioapi'** is installed.
-   - Use **'rstudioapi'** to define the project directory.
+   - Use **'rstudioapi'** to define the project directory and open the R project **'lytic_EBV_project.Rproj'**.
-   - Check if the project is open.
-   - If the project is not open, it will open the project using **'openProject(file.path(project_dir, "lytic_EBV_project.Rproj"))'**.

-By opening the project, the necessary **'renv'** project libraries will be loaded automatically, so there is no need to install or run **'renv::restore()'** manually.
+   - Use **'renv'** to activate and restore the renv library from the lock file.

+2. Run data analysis or figure visualization scripts.
+   - Note: due to size limitations, some files are missing.
+See below under 'Excluded Files'.

-## Contributing
+## Excluded Files

-We welcome contributions from the community.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Files are replaced with a README file with tree visualization of the file structure and disk usage in the directory for missing files
+   ~/Data/ARTDeco/preprocess_files                               # Run ARTDeco separately
+   ~/Data/SpliceWiz/NxtSE                                        # Run SpliceWiz.R to generate
+   ~/Data/SpliceWiz/output                                       # Run SpliceWiz.R to generate
+   ~/Data/SpliceWiz/ref                                          # Run SpliceWiz.R to generate
+   ~/Data/bams                                                   # Download from the NCBI GEO database under accession number GSE271717
+   ~/Data/refs/GRCh38.p14.ERCC.M81_DFLR.M81.chrEBV.inverted.fa   # see README in ~/Data/refs for how to generate

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Contact
+## Authour

+Alejandro Casco, PhD Candidate.
-For any questions or further information, please contact casco@wisc.edu
+For any questions or further information, please contact Alejandro Casco casco@wisc.edu or Dr. Eric Johannsen ejohannsen@medicine.wisc.edu.

 Please cite accordingly if use this code in your work, including the original citations for any programs used.